-Ethical leaders are fair, honest and principled individuals that use various forms of rewards, punishments and communication mechanisms to influence their followers ethical behaviour (Brown & Treviño, 2006).
-(Walumbwa et al., 2017) points out that ethical leaders able to inculcate acceptable behaviour among the employees through group learning behaviour which lead to a conducive working environment.
-Elliot (2013) and Jill Bystydzienski, Thomas, Howe & Desai (2016) shows that leaders who are ethical will result in lower intention to perform unethical behaviour.
-According to theory of Hunt and Vitell, personal characteristics, such as leadership will influence intention to perform unethical behaviour.
-Thus, based on findings from previous studies, this study hypothesizes that:
+(Walumbwa et al., 2017) points out that ethical leaders can inculcate acceptable behaviour among the employees through group learning behaviour, which leads to a conducive working environment.
+Elliot (2013) and Jill Bystydzienski, Nicole Thomas, Samantha Howe & Anand Desai (2016) shows that ethical leaders will result in lower intention to perform unethical behaviour.
+According to the theory of Hunt and Vitell, personal characteristics, such as leadership will influence the intention to perform unethical behaviour.

+Thus based on findings from previous studies, this study hypothesises that,

-H1: There is a significant and negative relationship between leadership and intention to perform unethical behaviour in institutions of higher learning
+H1: There is a significant negative relationship between leadership and intention to perform unethical behaviour in institutions of higher learning

 Damodar (2004) shows that caring and professional climate is negatively related to unethical behaviour.
 Mayer (2011) found that ethical climate was negatively related to employee misconduct.
-In another study Shafer (2008) found that egoistic climates predicted employee intention to commit unethical act while benevolent and principle climate reduce such intention.
-According to theory of Hunt and Vitell, professional environment, such as ethical climate will influence intention to perform unethical behaviour.
-Thus, based on findings from previous studies, this study hypothesizes that:
+In another study, Shafer (2008) found that eqoistic climates predicted employee intention to commit unethical act while benevolent and principle climate reduce such intention.
+According to the theory of Hunt and Vitell, professional environment, such as ethical climate will influence intention to perform unethical behaviour.

+Thus based on findings from previous studies, this study hypothesises that,

-H2: There is a significant and negative relationship between ethical climate and intention to perform unethical behaviour in institutions of higher learning
+H2: There is a significant negative relationship between ethical climate and the intention to perform unethical behaviour in institutions of higher learning

-This conceptual framework suggest that leadership and ethical climate are expected to be the explanatory variables that will explain the intention to perform the behaviour.
+This conceptual framework suggests that leadership and ethical climate are expected to be the explanatory variables that will explain the intention to perform the behaviour.
 The framework shows the relationship of the independent variables (leadership and ethical climate) with the dependent variable (unethical behaviour), indicating the existence of significant relationships between them.